 The Crooked Forest of Poland, or Krzywy Las, is a most curious natural monument that has caught the world’s attention.
 Near the Western border in the Gryfino Forest of Nowe Czarnowo, south of Szczecin, a stand of pine trees with a mysterious deformity lies in the middle of a healthy forest.
 At the base of each tree, a sharp bend in the trunk leads into a pronounced curve that snakes upward into mostly-straight upper growth.
-Although there are a number of theories (a few are actually realistic), nobody knows exactly how the crooked pines came about.
+Although there are a number of theories (a few are actually realistic), nobody knows exactly how the pines got their curves.

 As is the case with many mysterious unexplained phenomena, the imaginations of people around the world have run amok.
 Stories about Western Pomerania’s famous forest have grown taller by the year.
 Thus, there are some sensational reports and misinformation.
 In 1971, the article, “Peculiar deformation of pines (Pinus silvestris L.) in the Odra River,” by Eugeniusz Ćwikliński, reported 400 bent pines in 22 rows covering 1,670 square meters.
 However, according to Agnieszka Iwaszkiewicz’s article in The Epoch Times, there has never been confirmation of this in any other source.
 Officials indicate that the reality of the deformed pines is quite different than Ćwikliński’s report.

 Naturally, the people who work within the forests are the best sources for accurate information.
 The Gryfino Forest District (the government agency that oversees the protection and management of the region’s forests) provides the following information on its website about the Crooked Forest.